On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Introduction

+The main novelty of this article is that we deal with the twisted cocycles and prove ergodicity results of twisted skew products.
+Thus the main technical efforts of this article are Propositions \ref{Prop: diagonal action ergodic implies skew product ergodic} and \ref{Prop: stabilizer ergodicity}, where we analyze invariant functions under a twisted skew product action using properties of the twisted cocycles and a strong form of ergodicity of the action on $N^\circ$.

-A natural question that arises from this article is if a similar criterion for factoriality can be found when $N$ is not of Lie type anymore, in particular when $N$ is a totally disconnected (non discrete) abelian group.
-As it is often the case in the world of locally compact groups, the situation for Lie groups and totally disconnected groups probably require different techniques.
+A natural question that arises from this article is if a similar criterion for factoriality can be found when $N$ is not of Lie type anymore, in particular when $N$ is a totally disconnected (non-discrete) abelian group.
+As it is often the case in the world of locally compact groups, the situation for Lie groups and totally disconnected groups probably requires different techniques.
 We point out here that in a recent preprint \cite{Morando25}, Morando provides a criterion for factoriality of totally disconnected group von Neumann algebras and proves for instance that Neretin groups, as well as certain HNN extensions are factorial (see also \cite{Suzuki12} and \cite{Raum19}).
 It would be interesting to see if some of these methods can be adapted to this setting.
+Most of our results have obvious counterparts for non-measure preserving actions, in which case the semidirect product groups are non-unimodular.
+We refer the reader to some recent factoriality results by Miyamoto in \cite{Miyamoto} for the class of almost unimodular groups, introduced by Guinto and Nelson in \cite{guinto2025unimodulargroups}.

 \textbf{Organisation of the article:} Section \ref{Sec: preliminaries} contains the necessary preliminaries on Pontryagin duality theory of abelian groups and some techniques from ergodic theory.
 In Section \ref{Sec: actions on discrete abelian groups}, we give an overview of factoriality results (mostly implicit in the literature) for actions on countable groups.
 In Section \ref{Sec: actions on R^m}, we deal with actions on connected abelian groups, in particular for $\R^n$.
-The general situation where the action splits is dealt with in Section $\ref{Sec: The general case: double ergodicity}$.
+In Section \ref{Sec: cocycles} we develop some new techniques to handle ergodicity of twisted skew product actions.
+We use this to deal with the case of actions on general abelian groups of Lie type in Section $\ref{Sec: The general case: double ergodicity}$.